Helping millions of people navigate the world of technology.

 Edifier wireless speaker

-Edifier has been in the audio biz for a hot minute, and the company surely knows how to appease avid music buffs with its offerings.
-Take the MP700, for instance, which features a stunning industrial design that is replete with an aluminum grill.
-That’s not all, as the device also comes with a nifty handle that can be used to carry it effortlessly.
-You can even angle the stand and have the unit propped on your desk, which is great.
+Edifier’s MP700 features a stunning industrial design replete with an aluminum grill.
+The device also comes with a nifty handle.
+You can even angle the stand and have the unit propped on your desk.

 What We Like